Czech Academic initiative for the rescue of whales and dolphins

 These extremely advanced animals contribute essentially not only to the preservation of the diversity and balance of species in the oceans and seas, but also to their overall health, spreading positive energy in them.
 They are vital for the preservation of planet Earth and thus of us all.

-Also, hunting "for scientific purposes," which leads to the eradication of these species and the devastation of the oceans, is a denial of science itself and its purposes, is inhuman, and must no longer be tolerated.
+Also, hunting "for scientific purposes," which leads to the extinction of these species and the devastation of the oceans, is a denial of science itself and its purposes, is inhuman, and must no longer be tolerated.

 Reasoning